Lawmakers facing off with GameStop saga’s key players | WTOP

 The small investors were seen as the winners after they mobilized against Wall Street heavies on the subreddit.
 Their buying swelled the share prices of GameStop and other beaten-down companies beyond anyone’s imagination.
 Not coincidentally, it inflicted billions in losses on the hedge funds that had placed bets that the stocks would drop.

 The populist traders’ strategy was risky.
 GameStop stock plunged 60%, to $90 on Feb.
 2, wiping out hundreds of thousands of dollars in a few hours.
 The stock dropped another 42%, to $53, on Feb.
-4 and currently trades around $46.
+4 and currently trades around $44, still more than double their value at the start of the year.

 AP Business Writers Matt O’Brien in Providence, Rhode Island, and Alex Veiga in Los Angeles contributed to this report.